hobson/problog/README.md

 # Prob Log

-Tools for probing the reasoning ability of LLMs.
+Tools for probing the reasoning ability of LLMs and logging the problogs (log probabilties) of generated tokens as well as alternatives.

 - web interface to interact with multiple free LLMs at different LLM providers (open router, OpenAI, anyscale?)
 - display probabilities of individual tokens using color scale